moose1223/odin-recipes/README.md

-This Project is to demostrate my abilities with HTLM that I have learned through The Odin Project.
+This Project is to demonstrate my abilities with HTLM that I have learned through The Odin Project.